ubcecon/ECON622/syllabus.md

 - Nearly weekly problem sets: 50%
 - Final Project: 45%
-- Participation: 5% (incentive to wake up in time)
+- Participation: 5% (incentive to wake up on time)

 While the problem sets will be frequent, many will be short to force practice (and will not be weighed identicall)  Assume you will get the full participation mark if you rarely miss class.